Connecticut Estate Plans to Sue City For Wrongful Death

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 15, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 15, 2014 in Personal Injury

 A tragic incident occurred on Jan.
 30 when a man was killed at a city transfer station.
 The man reportedly fell into a trash compactor.
 The man's estate will be filing a wrongful death suit against a city in Connecticut on the basis that his death was caused by its negligence.
 The lawsuit states that the city did not maintain a safe environment.